-Spotting misinformation is not easy and these days it’s spreading more than ever – a third of people have accidentally shared it online and 50% are concerned about mistakenly spreading it.
+Spotting misinformation and fake news is not easy and these days it’s spreading more than ever – a third of people have accidentally shared it online and 50% are concerned about mistakenly spreading it.
 Use these tricks to work out what’s real and what’s not.

 Why is fake news and misinformation created?

 Fake news and misinformation is information that is either totally or in part inaccurate.
 It can appear anywhere and be created by anyone.
 Fake news is generally created to encourage people to click on a link, buy something or support a point of view – sometimes it can even be a mistake.

 Are there levels of fake news and misinformation?

 Fake news or even ‘fake media’ are popular terms used to describe the types of false information created to mislead people into believing lies or doubting the truth.
 These two types of false information are called disinformation and misinformation.

 - Disinformation is false information created with the intention of harming a person, group, organisation or even a country.

 Misinformation is false information that people didn’t create with the intention to hurt others.

 Malinformation is a third type of fake news.
 This is true information used with ill intent.
 For example, spreading information about someone’s sexual activities when it is of no public interest.

 - Understand the context: Information is presented to you everywhere.
 Check where the original story appeared and who is promoting it.
 Find out if the source is credible before sharing it.